 Resist the urge to eat the day away and enjoy some of these attractions:

 Jackson Square – You can’t miss it.
 It’s located on Decatur Street (across from Cafe Du Monde) and on most Saturdays you can witness some beautiful outdoor weddings.
-My husband and I got married there in 2005.
+Learn more here.

 St. Louis Cathedral – Ground was broken for this majestic building in 1907.
 Since then hundreds of thousands of visitors have peered inside this breathtaking structure, including the pope in 1999. cathedralstl.org